swevans/thread.js/README.md

 <a name="CORS"></a>
 ##### Cross Domain Security (CORS)
 It is highly recommended that you host thread.js and your thread code scripts in the same domain as your page.
-If for some reason you can't you will lose IE10 support.
+If for some reason you can't, you will lose IE10 support.
 You may also run into security issues loading your thread code if it is in a different domain than the threadjs library.
 <br/>
 <br/>

 <a name="queuing"></a>
 ##### Thread Queuing, Max Workers, and Thread Lock
 Thread.js only allows a maximum number of workers.
 This is typically 4 by default, but may go up to 16 depending on device hardware.
 This limitation is to prevent you from accidentally crashing the browser by creating too many workers.
-You however can create as many Thread instances as you want and interact on them immediately.
+However, you can create as many Thread instances as you want and act on them immediately.
 This is thanks to thread.js's Thread Queuing functionality.
 ###### Thread Queuing
 <p>
-If you create more threads than the allowed number of workers, the threads created most recently will queue until workers become available because existing threads have terminated.
+If you create more threads than the allowed number of workers, the threads created most recently will queue until a worker become available when an existing thread terminates.
 Queued threads will dequeue and start in the order they are created.
 </p>
 <p>
 A Thread.START ("start") event is dispatched by the thread instance when it dequeues.
 Even if a thread queues, you may call any functions on it.
-Any functions you call on a queued thread will execute in order after the thread starts.
+Any functions you call on a queued thread will execute, in order, after the thread starts.
 If you call terminate on a queued thread, it will never start and no longer be valid.
 </p>
 <a name="maxWorkers"></a>
 ###### Max Workers